-Following the additional ministerial decree published on March 9th confirming that all schools, nationally, will be closed until April 3rd 2020 inclusive, our ‘virtual’ schools will therefore continue to operate until this date.
+Following the additional ministerial decree published on March 9th confirming that all schools, nationally, will be closed until permitted by government decree, our ‘virtual’ schools will therefore continue to operate until this date.

 The implementation of this has been met positively as we have strived in the face of adversity to continue the education of our students; acting quickly to leverage the technology and e- learning capabilities of the Inspired group and supporting the skills required for independent learning.